 Thanks to forecasting, stores can anticipate changes in facings, new layouts, the impact of promotions, product end-of-life, etc.

-Store management is also able toanticipate human resourcesneeds and develop the versatility of their teams.
+Store management is also able toanticipate human resources needs and develop the versatility of their teams.

 Depending on estimated needs, the store may decide to train staff in cashiering and shelf-stocking.
 Instead of having to cope with peak activity, you make employees more versatile to better absorb the extra workload.